 - Teacher (primary or secondary)

-Medical, dental, nursing, or therapy records can be obtained from your healthcare provider.
+You can obtain medical, dental, nursing or therapy records from your healthcare provider.
 If you cannot access past records from a doctor or dentist hired by Indian Affairs, you can request a current record that documents the injury you previously suffered and any lasting effects to this day.

 If you cannot obtain any medical, dental, nursing, or therapy records, you can provide a Sworn Declaration included in Part 6 of the Claim Form.

-The Administrator only accepts one Claim Form from each Claimant and does not allow revisions or replacements to existing or paid Claims.
+The Administrator only accepts one Claim Form from each Claimant and does not allow Claimants or Representatives to make changes to Claims once submitted.

-The Claims Process is designed for Claimants to make one Claim submission based on the most severe harm experienced at a Day School as set out in Parts 4 and 5 of the Claim Form.
-On September 23, 2021, the Federal Court confirmed that once a Claim Form had been received by the Administrator, Claimants could no longer add new information, change their level selection, or submit a new Claim.
+On September 23, 2021, the Federal Court confirmed that once a Claim Form had been received by the Administrator, Claimants could no longer add new information, change their level selection or submit a new Claim.
 The Federal Court of Appeal affirmed the decision on January 5, 2024, and leave to appeal was denied by the Supreme Court on May 30, 2024.

 Some information that is required in a Claim may be substituted with a Sworn Declaration, included in Part 6 of the Claim Form.